hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/pytest.md

 + It can be customized to work on difference systems
 + It has extensive plugin

-<p><b>No-Boiler plate testing :</b><p>
+<p><b>No Boilerplate testing :</b></p>
 In testing, there is a concept known as Boilerplate.
 It is nothing but a repetitive block of code which is reused.
 We can consider it to be a 'fill-in-the-blanks template'.
 Such type of code is not to be found is pytest.
 Hence, it is called as a no boilerplate framework.

-Higly scalable from unit tests to complex functional tests:
+<p><b>Higly scalable from unit tests to complex functional tests:</b></p>
-We have test fixtures

-simple but scalable to multiple instances
+We have test fixtures in pytest which are nothing but a set of objects with a fixed state.
+There are used as a standard while running tests.
+These fixtures are used for complex programs.
+But pytest also supports a unittest type of test on the code.
+It simple but scalable to multiple instances.
+It also has strong backward compatibility which makes it very efficient.